Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Introduction

 which is specific to the KL divergence as the energy functional.
 Moreover, the convergence results require strong assumptions on $\rho_0$.
 This prevents us from extending the convergence framework of Fisher-Rao gradient flows to general energy functionals and initial conditions $\rho_0$.

-On the other hand, the Fisher-Rao gradient flow, although having the form of an ODE at each $\theta$, contains a \textit{nonlocal} interaction term that conserves the mass: $\mathbb{E}_{\rho_t}[\log \rho_t - \log \rho^*]$.
-It is non-trivial to analyze such nonlocal terms without using the explicit formula.
+We note that there has also been work using convexity to study the convergence of Fisher-Rao gradient flows.
+When the energy functional $\EE(\rho)$ is strongly relatively convex (in the sense of \cite{lu2018relatively}) with respect to the KL divergence, namely

+for some $\alpha>0$, the Fisher-Rao gradient flow can be shown to converge exponentially fast \cite[Theorem 1]{yao2024minimizing} in reverse KL divergence: ${\rm KL}[\rhopo \Vert \rho_t] \leq e^{-\alpha t}{\rm KL}[\rhopo \Vert \rho_0]$.
+In particular, when the energy functional is the KL divergence itself, the strong relative convexity condition \eqref{eq:rel-convex} holds with $\alpha = 1$.
+Thus, convergence of ${\rm KL}[\rhopo \Vert \rho_t]$ for \eqref{eq:FR-gf} is guaranteed; however, convergence in the original KL divergence ${\rm KL}[\rho_t \Vert \rhopo]$ is not covered in this framework.
+We note that convergence of the discrete iteration of the Fisher-Rao gradient flow and its connection to mirror descent has also been studied in \cite{chopin2023connection} based on techniques in \cite{aubin2022mirror}.

-In this paper, we address the above challenge by providing a systematic study of functional inequalities and geodesic convexity for the Fisher-Rao gradient flows with general $f$-divergences as energy functionals.
+This paper aims to provide a more systematic study of convergence for the Fisher-Rao gradient flows with general $f$-divergences as energy functionals, based on functional inequalities and geodesic convexity that have proven successful for studying Wasserstein gradient flows.
 Here, the $f$-divergences are defined as where $f(1)=0, f\in C^2(0, +\infty)$ and $f$ is convex.
 It is worthy noting that $f$-divergences are known as relative entropies in the context of statistical physics and kinetic theory, see for instance \cite{To,AMTU,HYKE}.